zorrowang/LeetCode/docs/Languages/Java/data-structure/Stack.md

 #### Implement Stack using Queues

-Using two queue to accomplish it.
+Using two queues to accomplish it.

 - _push (E element)_
   - if _q1_ is empty, _enqueue_ _E_ to _q1_